TORlN/HDR-to-SDR/README.md

 This is a simple GUI application to convert HDR videos to SDR using FFmpeg.
-The application allows you to select an input video file, specify an output file name, adjust the gamma value, and monitor the conversion progress.
+The application allows you to select an input video file, **drag and drop files into the application**, specify an output file name, adjust the gamma value, and monitor the conversion progress.

 ## Features

 - **Select Input Video Files**: Choose from video files with extensions `.mp4`, `.mkv`, and `.mov`.
+- **Drag and Drop Files**: Simply drag and drop your video files into the application window for easy selection.
 - **Specify Output File Name**: Define the name and location of the converted SDR video file.
 - **Adjust Gamma Value**: Use a slider to adjust the gamma value for the conversion process, allowing for fine-tuning of the output video.
 - **Monitor Conversion Progress**: A progress bar displays the current status of the conversion process.